 The Ford Mustang is powered by a 5.0-litre V8 that produces 396bhp and 515Nm of torque – all of which is channeled to the rear wheels.
 Paired to the engine is a 6-speed automatic transmission.
 On firing up the engine, there's a deep burble from the exhaust.
 The engine is very responsive and tractable.
 Power delivery is linear initially, and as the RPM needle climbs, you'll not want to let go as the acceleration is very thrilling.
 The gearbox is quick in responding to inputs, but in manual mode, it's that little bit more exciting as the shifts are timed well.
 The Line Lock function allows you to launch the car by dabbing on the brake hard enough until it is activated, while also pressing down on the throttle at the same time.
 This results in the front wheels locking up, making you execute a burnout.
 Take your foot off the brake, keep it planted on the throttle and the Mustang simply catapults itself forward, in a surprisingly smooth manner.
 There are four driving modes on offer: Normal, Sport+, Track and Snow/Wet.
 The suspension absorbs undulations without any fuss, and high-speed stability is good.
 And the steering comes with three modes: Comfort, Normal and Sport.
 In Normal mode, the steering feels weighty, while Comfort mode makes it lighter.
 It's in Sport mode, where you feel the handling is sharp and it takes corners with good poise.
 Braking hard, and bringing the car to a standstill, doesn't disappoint either.

-The Ford Mustang's ARAI-certified fuel efficiency figure is rated at 8kmpl for the V8 petrol model.
+The Ford Mustang's new model ARAI-certified fuel efficiency figure is rated at 8kmpl for the V8 petrol model.